csgf/csgf/index.rst

 ===============================================

 .. _GITHUB: https://github.com/csgf/

+## About

+The [Catania Science Gateway Framework](http://www.catania-science-gateways.it/) is a standards-compliant framework for building science gateways.

+## License and Availability

 The CSGF is open source and released under the Apache 2.0 license.
 All code is available on GITHUB_

 The documentation is organized in the following sections:

-* Introduction (da scrivere)
+* Introduction (in progress)
+   Backgroudn information on the framework and the e-Infrastructure environment which it is built for
 * :ref:`insta-docs`
+   How to install various services, portlets and libraries
 * :ref:`core-docs`
+   Documentation of the core services which enable the interoperability of the framework with other components as well as e-Science infratructures.
 * :ref:`app-docs`
+   Documentation of the respective application portlets which are supported
 * :ref:`mobile-docs`
+   Documentation of the mobile interfaces to various applications, APIs and framework components
 * :ref:`api-docs`
+   Documentation of the framework APIs and examples of how to build your own services with them.
 * :ref:`training-docs`
+   Learn to use and build applications with our self-paced training materials.

 .. _insta-docs: